 Then, stroll the 21-acre Centennial Olympic Park and take in the sculptures and Fountain of Rings before signing up for a tour at CNN Studio Tours , where you'll witness the inter-workings of a busy newsroom.
 Nearby is World of Coca-Cola .
 After a boost of energy from a fizzy sample, head to The Georgia Capitol .

 Day 1: AfternoonEast of US 75/85 is Sweet Auburn, a historic African-American neighborhood that got its start in the early 20th century.
 Many black-owned business flourished here before the neighborhood fell on hard times during the 1970s due to crime, homelessness and lack of investment opportunities.
 In more recent years Sweet Auburn has benefited from organized preservation efforts to keep alive the district's historic character.
 It is home to the Martin Luther King Jr. National Historic Site (which includes his boyhood home and crypt) and The King Center ; both are worth a visit.

 During baseball season you may prefer a night at the ballpark.
 Check out the Braves' brand-new home at SunTrust Park (755 Battery Ave.).
 A highlight of this 41,000-seat park is the waterfall in center field.

 Day 2: AfternoonExplore the Virginia-Highland neighborhood, east of Piedmont Park at the intersection of Virginia and Highland streets.
-Peruse eclectic shops in Craftsman bungalows, and have a casual lunch at Osteria 832 .
+By now you're probably wondering where to eat; after perusing eclectic shops in Craftsman bungalows, have a casual lunch at Osteria 832 .

 Day 2: EveningHave dinner and catch a performance by the Atlanta Symphony Orchestra.
 Within a few blocks of Woodruff Arts Center are abundant dining options, including South City Kitchen .